OK-analytics/OK-analytics/README.md

 ---

 ### 🎯 Active goals
-Actively looking for my first Data Analyst role and open to opportunities in analytics and BI while building a portfolio that reflects my approach and growth.
+Actively looking for my first Data Analyst role, open to opportunities in analytics and BI, while building a portfolio that reflects my approach and growth.